 So, you wonder, why online betting sites give you such a chance to cut your losses?

 The main reason is that the players love this feature.
 It makes betting more entertaining.
-It enables the player to 'close' his bet, so he can bet on another game.
+It enables the player to 'close' his bet so that he can bet on another game.

 In this way, bookmakers raising the players' interest in In-Play betting.